abhisek2004/LEARNING-PROJECT-1/README.md

 **Note:** This project uses HTML, CSS, JavaScript for the front end, and PHP for the back end.
 Use a local server (like XAMPP or WAMP) for PHP files.

----

-Feel free to adjust any part of it!

 <div align="center">

 ### 💻 Tech Stacks